-Submit the $20 non-refundable application fee online as part of the application or mail to the campus admissions staff where you are applying.
+Submit the $20 non-refundable application fee online as part of the application or mail to one of our admissions staff.

-Request that your high school forward an official copy of your transcript or GED to the admissions staff at the campus where you are applying.
+Request that your high school forward an official copy of your transcript or GED to the admissions staff at Worthington.
 For your convenience, you may print the High School Transcript Release Form to take/send to your high school.

-Contact the college(s) you attended previously and have them mail an official college transcript(s) to the Admissions Secretary at the campus where you are applying.
+Contact the college(s) you attended previously and have them mail an official college transcript(s) to the admissions staff at the Worthington campus.
 If you previously attended an institution that is part of the Minnesota State Colleges and Universities system, you may not need to request a transcript.
 If you apply online, you will be notified immediately if you need to request your own transcript manually.

 If you complete additional credits after applying for admission, you will need to contact your transfer institution and request that a final official transcript be mailed to Minnesota West in order for those credits to be evaluated.
 If the school was a part of MnSCU, please notify the Minnesota West admissions office to pull a new eTranscript for you.

 Schedule an appointment with a counselor/advisor who will evaluate your transcript(s) to determine which courses will transfer to Minnesota West.
 The counselor will advise and assist you in registering for classes.